AudreyGermain/Game-Recommendation-System/README.md

 ##### SVD via Gradient Descent <a name="c_4"></a>

 According to our [reference](https://www.kaggle.com/danieloehm/steam-game-recommendations), a basic SVD algorithm implementation does not produce good enough recommendations based on our dataset.
-Hence, we decide to implement the SDV algorithm via a Gradient Descent approach, as proposed therein.
+Hence, we decide to implement the SVD algorithm via a Gradient Descent approach, as proposed therein.

-We use the SVD algorithm to factorize the user-item matrix into singular vectors and singular values (similar to what the eigendecomposition does) and the gradient descent approach to deal with missing data.
+We use the SVD algorithm to factorize the user-item matrix into singular vectors and singular values (similar to what the eigendecomposition does) and the gradient descent approach to deal with missing data through predicating.
 Gradient descent is a convex optimization method which we use to find optimal U and V matrices that represent the original user-item matrix, replacing the missing values by new ones estimated by using similar users and games.

 Similar to what was done in our [reference](https://www.kaggle.com/danieloehm/steam-game-recommendations), we set the learning rate to *0.001* and the number of iteration to *200* while tracking the Root Mean Square Error (RMSE).
 The U and V matrices are initialized with random values draw from a [0, 0.01] normal distribution.
 The tracked function measures the RMSE between the actual values and the predicted values.